OpenTTD/OpenTTD/README.md

 Add-on content can also be installed manually, but that's more complicated; the [OpenTTD wiki](https://wiki.openttd.org/) may offer help with that, or the [OpenTTD directory structure guide](./docs/directory_structure.md).

-### 1.5.1) AI opponents

-OpenTTD comes without AI opponents, so if you want to play with AIs you have to download them.

-The easiest way is via the 'Check Online Content' button in the main menu.

-You can select some AIs that you think are compatible with your playing style.

-AI help and discussions may also be found in the [AI section of the forum](https://www.tt-forums.net/viewforum.php?f=65).

-### 1.5.2) Scenarios and height maps

-Scenarios and heightmaps can be added via the 'Check Online Content' button in the main menu.

-### 1.5.3) NewGRFs

-A wide range of add-content is available as NewGRFs, including vehicles, industries, stations, landscape objects, town names and more.

-NewGRFs can be added via the 'Check Online Content' button in the main menu.

-See also the wiki [guide to NewGRFs](https://wiki.openttd.org/en/Manual/NewGRF) and [the forum graphics development section](https://www.tt-forums.net/viewforum.php?f=66).

-### 1.5.4) Game scripts

-Game scripts can provide additional challenges or changes to the standard OpenTTD gameplay, for example setting transport goals, or changing town growth behaviour.

-Game scripts can be added via the 'Check Online Content' button in the main menu.

-See also the wiki [guide to game scripts](https://wiki.openttd.org/en/Manual/Game%20script) and [the forum graphics game script section](https://www.tt-forums.net/viewforum.php?f=65).

 ### 1.6) OpenTTD directories